shacharlevy1991/agentune/agentune_simulate/examples/README.md

 # Examples

-This directory contains example scripts demonstrating how to use the conversation simulator library.
+This directory contains example scripts demonstrating how to use the Agentune Simulate library.

 ## Available Examples